Bars to Returning to the United States

 When an individual is deported or removed from the United States, he or she may be banned temporarily or permanently from returning to the country.
 This typically occurs under certain specific circumstances, such as when a person is found to be residing unlawfully in the U.S. However, in some instances, an individual may be barred from returning to the U.S. if they leave after previously having lived in the country illegally.
 This can cause individuals who would otherwise qualify for a green card under the family category to feel as though they must choose between leaving the U.S. in order to apply for lawful permanent residence and risk being barred or remain unlawfully in the country.

 If you are concerned about bars to returning to the U.S., either for yourself or for a loved one, our firm can help.
-At Robert Brown LLC, we assist immigrants from all walks of life and in all types of circumstances.
+At Brown Immigration Law, we assist immigrants from all walks of life and in all types of circumstances.
 Our Southfield-based immigration attorneys can work to defend your ability to stay in or return to the United States.
 We are adept at handling highly complex cases; our legal team looks for creative solutions tailored to your particular circumstances and concerns.

 Make an appointment for a case evaluation today; call (248) 232-2559 or submit an online contact form to get started.